 }

-Remember that the name of the created classes will depend on the import model you made (step 3 or step 4 in this section).
+Remember that the name of the created classes will depend on the import model you used (step 3 or step 4 in this section).

-- Save the changes you made and link your app.
+1. Save your changes and link the app.

 When rendered and inspected, the component will now have the following HTML structure if you chose to follow the import model shown in step 3: